alirza81/Customer_Segmentation_Using_RFM_and_KMeans/README.md

 - Data scaling with `StandardScaler`
 - Elbow method to find optimal k
 - KMeans clustering
-- 2D and 3D visualizations with cluster centers
+- 2D and 3D visualizations
 - Cluster profiling

 ## How to Run